A human brain is the most complicated object in the Universe.

 So, we use DSM, this pathetic collection of numbers and descriptions, to treat our elaborate organ.
 How is this for science?

 Then we wonder the results are tragic.
 And we have endless homeless and crime epidemics.
-And we blame poor results on patient’s non-compliance with bizarre recommendations how to treat their real problems.
+And we blame poor results on patient’s non-compliance with bizarre recommendations on how to treat their real problems.
 And, when we want to cut the budget, we close the Camarillo State Hospital, dedicated to treating mental patients.
 Where the medicine stops and charity begins?